Simultaneous Linearization of Diffeomorphisms of Isotropic Manifolds: Introduction

 There are not many other results like Theorem \ref{thm:KAM_converges}.
 In addition to the aforementioned result of Dolgopyat and Krikorian, there are some results of Malicet.
 In \cite{malicet2012simultaneous}, a similar linearization result is obtained that applies to a particular type of map of $\mathbb{T}^2$ that fibers over a rotation on $S^1$.
 In a recent work, Malicet obtained a Taylor expansion of the Lyapunov exponent for a perturbation of a Diophantine random dynamical system on the circle \cite{malicet2020lyapunov}.

 \

 {{\bf Acknowledgements.}} The author thanks Aaron Brown and Amie Wilkinson for their critical comments during all parts of this project.
 The author also thanks Dmitry Dolgopyat for his generosity in answering the author's questions about \cite{dolgopyat2007simultaneous}.
+The author is also grateful to the anonymous referees for carefully reading the manuscript and providing many useful comments and suggestions.